shubanms/Food-Management-Systems/README.md

 Contributions to the Restaurant Management System are welcome!
 If you have any improvements or new features to suggest, please submit a pull request on the GitHub repository.

 ## License
-The Restaurant Management System is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Restaurant Management System is licensed under the Apache License 2.0.